Part-DB/Part-DB-server/docs/index.md

 ---

 # Part-DB
-Part-DB is an Open-Source inventory managment system for your electronic components.
+Part-DB is an Open-Source inventory management system for your electronic components.
 It is installed on a web server and so can be accessed with any browser without the need to install additional software.

+{: .important-title }
-## Demo
+> Demo
+>
-If you want to test Part-DB without installing it, you can use [this](https://part-db.herokuapp.com) Heroku instance.
+> If you want to test Part-DB without installing it, you can use [this](https://part-db.herokuapp.com) Heroku instance.
-(Or this link for the [German Version](https://part-db.herokuapp.com/de/)).
+> (Or this link for the [German Version](https://part-db.herokuapp.com/de/)).
+>

-You can log in with username: *user* and password: *user*.
+> You can log in with username: **user** and password: **user**, to change/create data.
+>

-Every change to the master branch gets automatically deployed, so it represents the currenct development progress and is maybe not completly stable.
-Please mind, that the free Heroku instance is used, so it can take some time when loading the page for the first time.
+> Every change to the master branch gets automatically deployed, so it represents the currenct development progress and is
+> maybe not completly stable.
+Please mind, that the free Heroku instance is used, so it can take some time when loading the page
+> for the first time.

 ## Features
 * Inventory managment of your electronic parts.
 Each part can be assigned to a category, footprint, manufacturer